-Whether you display an advent calendar every year, or this is going to be your first time, skip the store bought options and opt to make your own.
+Whether you display an advent calendar every year or this is going to be your first time, skip the store-bought options and opt to make your own.
 Caitlin and Manda of The Merrythought share this DIY that will fit perfectly in any room in the home.
-For this project you will be hanging your pieces from a pine branch that still has all of its needles.
-This combination of natural wood and pine gives a high-style look while still incorporating coziness.
+For this project, you will be hanging your pieces from a pine branch that still has all its needles.
+This combination of natural wood and pine gives a high-style look while incorporating coziness.

 Fur Around the Home

 Add faux fur the Nordic way.
 Drape sheepskin over the backs of dining chairs to make your eating area look extra warm and seasonal.
-Don’t stop there though: From covering up once exposed stools to accenting the arms of your sofa, the extra textiles around your home is the perfect non-flashy decoration option that will still scream Christmas.
+Don’t stop there though: From covering up stools to accenting the arms of your sofa, the extra textiles around your home are the perfect subtle decoration option that will still scream Christmas.

 Spreading the Love with Christmas Trees

 Still not sold on the idea of skipping the grand tree and opting for the Charlie Brown option?
-Place your table topper tree on a sleek stool for the season.
-You can still have the traditional tree you do every year, but consider adding a miniature tree like this one in a different area in your home.
+Place your tabletop tree on a sleek stool for the season.
+You can still have the traditional tree you do every year, but consider adding a miniature one like this in a different area in your home to spread the festivity.
 Who wouldn’t want holiday cheer waiting for them around every corner?
 These small trees are great surprises around the house and sleek alternatives to more extravagant decor.

 Trees Here and There

-Sometimes bigger is better and more is awesome.
-Don’t be fooled though, simple design options have the ability to delight just as much as any ole’ animatronic Santa does.
-Big Christmas trees in entryways have a powerful wow factor.
-Tiny, undecorated trees can have just as much of an impact though.
+Sometimes, bigger is better and more is awesome.
+That said, simple design options have the ability to delight just as much as any animatronic Santa does.
 Rather than placing your sweet little tree anywhere, make sure you choose a place that gets it the attention it deserves—like on the staircase.
 Aside from being perfectly understated, it will extend the holiday decorations from the main living space through the rest of your home.